WEEKLY POSTER COLLECTION

 Week 4

-Is there life after love?
-Cher thinks so.
-Our protagonist?
-Not so much.
-Eight years on from the death of his lover, George Falconer–an English professor–is ready to die.
-He goes about his day like it is his last.
-But maybe it doesn't have to be.
-Maybe.
-The use of color in this movie is incredible; this is the movie that got me into movies, and for that it will always have a special place in my heart.
-I drew the shapes with the pen tool, traced a frame from the movie for the eye, and used gaussian blur to get the lens flare effect.
+Eight years on from the death of his lover, George Falconer is ready to die.
+The use of color in this movie is incredible: this is the movie that got me into movies.
+I made shapes with the pen tool, traced a frame from the movie for the eye, and used gaussian blur to get the lens flare effect.

 Fonts: Neue Haas Grotesk Display Pro 95, PT Sans, Helvetica